Atomic Train: Plot

-In Stillwater, Utah, Bradshaw Disposal Services is transporting a Russian nuclear bomb.
-An employee, John Henry Bradshaw, decides to save money by concealing the bomb on a freight train which is also loaded with hazardous and flammable chemicals, bound for Denver.
-The train loses all brakes when its air hoses disconnect, becoming a high-speed runaway.
-The lead engineer, Wally Phister, crushes his hand as he unsuccessfully attempts to re-connect the hoses before they reach the portable derailer set up by the Denver Railway Control at Silver Gorge.
+In Stillwater, Utah, Bradshaw Disposal Services is transporting a Russian nuclear bomb slated to be decommissioned.
+An employee, John Henry Bradshaw, decides to cut operating costs by concealing it in a freight train laden with biomedical and flammable chemicals bound for Denver.
+The train loses all brakes when its air hoses split apart, becoming a high-speed runaway.
+The lead engineer, Wally Phister, notifies rail dispatchers Ed Brown & Christina Roselli of the emergency and unsuccessfully attempts to re-connect the brake hoses but crushes his hand.
+Ed & Christina plans to set up a portable derailer ahead of the runaway at Silver Gorge.
+John Seger, a National Transportation Safety Board investigator trying to bond with his stepson, Chance, is also notified of the situation and boards the chasing locomotive–operated by Ray–via a Park Ranger helicopter.

-John Seger, a National Transportation Safety Board investigator, is notified of the crisis and boards a chasing locomotive via a helicopter piloted by Ray, another engineer.
-Ed Brown and Christina Roselli abort the planned derailment after they are warned by another employee from Bradshaw Disposal Systems of the bomb's presence, which allows John to catch up and couple to the runaway to engage its brakes, slowing it down.
+Ed and Christina abort the planned derailment when another employee from Bradshaw Disposal Systems warns them about a nuclear bomb.
+This allows John and Ray to catch up and couple the runaway to engage its brakes, slowing it down.
 However, the couplers gave way, forcing John to board the train.
 Brakeman Tucker Ames is killed when he is thrown off the caboose and onto the tracks.
-Lieutenant Colonel Tom Levy from NEST contacts John and tasks him to corroborate the warnings about the bomb.
+Lieutenant Colonel Tom Levy from NEST contacts John and tasks him to locate the bomb and identify the payload.
 John eventually locates the bomb inside a boxcar, and relays the information to Denver Railroad Control, finally confirming the threat.
-Chaotic evacuations commence in Denver.
+In the state of bedlam across the city, Noris "Mac" Mackenzie, a police officer and an ex-husband of John Seger's wife Megan Seger, responds to a hostage situation while Beau Randall, another police officer, alongside his wife, leads a large civilian convoy using the firetruck to evacuate the trapped civilians out of Denver.